Candle safety and care tips

 - Use a candle plate or another suitable, flat, heatproof surface for a pillar, and a holder for a tall thin candle.
 The pillars will stand on their own and don't need a holder to stand up, but a plate is for safety and helps to avoid mess (as drips can happen).

 - It's not recommended to use a holder with sides (such as a hurricane holder) for beeswax as the fact beeswax candles get very hot means they can warp/collapse when enclosed in this way).
+This overheating could also cause the holder to break.

 - Trim wick to around 5mm before lighting, if you don't have wick trimmers then nail scissors work well.
 Try and get into the habit of trimming the wick each time you go to light it.